• Skip to primary navigation

 5. Remove mushrooms, let them site for a few minutes and then slice and serve.
 Marinated and then baked, these portobello mushrooms are simply the best, whether as a side accompanying another entrée or as a vegetarian main dish.

-I chose to snip a few chives over the top sheerly for aesthetic purposes, but this is entirely optional and doesn't do much of anything for flavor.
+6. I chose to snip a few chives over the top after placing on a serving plate sheerly for aesthetic purposes, but this is entirely optional and doesn’t do much of anything for flavor.
+Store any leftovers in an airtight container in the refrigerator for up to 5 days.

 Tips for making this recipe perfectly

-In the years that I and others have been making this recipe, I've certainly learned that there are some things you can do to ensure it turns out fabulously.
-Here are my pointers:
+In the years that I and others have been making this great recipe, I’ve certainly learned that there are some things you can do to ensure it turns out fabulously.
+If you’re new to roasting portobello mushrooms, here are my tips:

-• Choose big, fresh portobellos.
-This recipe was made using huge ones (well over a pound weighed together) so if you have smaller ones, you can always double the sauce and cook more 3 or 4 portobello caps to make sure you get the same number of servings.
-If yours are bigger though or if you're using three smaller portobellos, you might want to scale the sauce up a bit.
-The risk of under-saucing is more dire than the risk of over-saucing with this recipe.
+• Choose big, fresh portobellas.
+This recipe was made using large mushrooms (well over a pound weighed together) so if you have smaller ones, you can always double the sauce and cook 3 or 4 portobello caps to make sure you get the same number of servings.
+The risk of under-saucing is more dire than the risk of over-saucing with this recipe so increase the amount if adding more mushrooms.

 • To save your pan, you can line it with foil or parchment paper.
 Or if you don't line the pan, be sure to soak it immediately.